Aidenclark-github/AI/Readme.md

 All reports should be prepared using <a href="https://www.overleaf.com/">Overleaf</a>.
 You are welcome to use any templates you want.
 [Here](https://www.overleaf.com/read/vgckqpfdyrwp) is an example.
 Please learn more about Overleaf [here](https://www.overleaf.com/learn/latex/LaTeX_video_tutorial_for_beginners_(video_1)).

-Some of you may have wondered why this course requires you to prepare project reports in Overleaf and not Microsoft Word, Open Office Writer, or Google doc.
+Some of you may have wondered why this course requires you to prepare project reports in Overleaf and why Microsoft Word, Open Office Writer, or Google doc are not allowed.
 Below are some bullets that capture my thoughts on why learning Overleaf/Latex is useful, particularly while you are in college.
 Please remember that fundamentally, Latex/Overleaf is **typesetting system** while Word or Writer are **word processors**.

 - From a CS conference and journal publisher's point of view giving authors a LaTeX template ensures that all the papers have a uniform formatting, and that you won't spend much time fixing formatting issues.
 This saves publication costs.
 - Papers written in Latex have the same output whether the authors prepared them on a Linux, a Mac or Windows machine.
 In OpenOffice Writer or Word, this is not always the case.